Ron89/thesaurus_query.vim/README.md

 ![](https://github.com/ron89/thesaurus_query.vim/raw/master/synonym_candidate.png)

 Default source of synonyms is [Thesaurus.com](http://thesaurus.com/), so internet connection is required for it's functionality.
+Also, since the plugin is written in python, `+python` support version of Vim is required.

 ## Motivation